inmbolmie/elfacun/DESCRIPTION.md

 * Elfacun chess module PCB pre-programmed and ready to use.
 * 3D-printed case.
 * USB to Mini-USB angled cable.
-* 50 RFID tags for the chess pieces.
+* 75 RFID tags for the chess pieces, enough to equip two piece sets.
 * SD card for software update and user configuration.

 ![Elfacun](./images/pic1.jpg)